Fan Pier, Boston

 Chelsea Is Ideal for Commuting Families

-Chelsea is a renter’s spot, where more than 74% of people rent their places.
-The median rent is $1,360 a month.
-However, if you opt for buying a property, you will probably run into many multi-family homes.
-There are also duplexes and triplexes, though there are few single-family residences, you will mostly find condos for sale.
+Chelsea is a renter’s spot, where more than 72% of people rent their places.
+The median rent is $1,800 a month.
+However, if you opt to buy a property, you will probably run into many multi-family homes.
+There are also duplexes and triplexes, though there are few single-family residences.
+You will mostly find condos for sale.
 With residential development, luxury buildings are popping up in the area more often now, especially in Admirals Hill.
-Future homeowners should also know that the median home price in Chelsea is $323,400.
+Future homeowners should also know that the median home price in Chelsea is $450,600.

 • MIT – education